dbzl-project11/dbzl-project11.github.io/rules/freeAgents.md

 Other available FAs (as of the time this was posted) include the following:

-- Android 19
 - Appule
+- Babidi
 - Chi-Chi
+- Chiaotzu
 - Cui
+- Dodoria
 - Frieza Soldier
-- Nuova Shenron
-- Saiyaman
-- Saiyawoman
+- Guldo
-- Super Buu
+- Janemba
-- Nappa
+- Spopovich
 - Yajirobe
+- Zarbon